typelevel/scalaz-scalatest/README.md

 x.leftValue shouldBe "hello"
 ```

 The same is true for the `Validation`.
-If you import or mixin `ValidationMatchers` you'll be able to call `.value` to extract
+If you import or mixin `ValidationValues` you'll be able to call `.value` to extract
 `Success` and `.leftValue` to extract the `Failure` side.

+A similar thing is provided for `scalaz.concurrent.Task`.
+If you import or mixin `TaskValues` you can call `.runValue` (Scalaz 7.1) or `.syncValue` (Scalaz 7.2) to run the `Task` to completion and extract the value.
+You can also call `failValue` to run the `Task` to completion and extract the failure.
 ## Documentation and Support
 * See the [scaladoc](https://javadoc-badge.appspot.com/org.typelevel/scalaz-scalatest_2.11).
 * The [tests](https://github.com/typelevel/scalaz-scalatest/tree/master/src/test/scala) show usage.